hpparvi/PyMSTk/README.md

 Currently implemented routines

- - Bridge sampling against a proxy distribution
+ - Bridge sampling with a proxy distribution
    - Estimates the absolute global likelihood given
      - a set of posterior sample locations
      - a set of posterior samples corresponding to the locations
      - posterior distribution function
-     - proxy distribution parameters
+     - proxy distribution (optional)

 Routines to be implemented

  - Nested sampling
- - Bayesian quadrature
  - Truncated posterior mixture estimate

 Trivial routines that may be implemeted